conda-forge/libiio-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libiio` can be installed with:
+Once the `conda-forge` channel has been enabled, `libiio, libiio-c, pylibiio` can be installed with:

 ```
-conda install libiio
+conda install libiio libiio-c pylibiio
 ```

 It is possible to list all of the versions of `libiio` available on your platform with: